 As a foreign private issuer, PubCo will be exempt from the rules under the Exchange Act prescribing the furnishing and content of proxy statements, and its officers, directors, and principal shareholders will be exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.
 In addition, it will not be required under the Exchange Act to file periodic reports and financial statements with the SEC as frequently or as promptly as United States domestic issuers, and it will not be required to disclose in its periodic reports all of the information that United States domestic issuers are required to disclose.
 ESGL currently prepares its financial statements in accordance with IFRS.
-PubCo will not be required to file financial statements prepared in accordance with or reconciled to U.S. GAAP so long as the Combined Company's financial statements are prepared in accordance with IFRS as issued by the IASB.
+PubCo will not be required to U.S. GAAP so long as the Combined Company's financial statements are prepared in accordance with IFRS as issued by the IASB.
 If it ceases to qualify as a foreign private issuer in the future, it would incur significant additional expenses that could have a material adverse effect on its results of operations.